Tsimina/Single_Image_Dehazing/README.md

 ## Model Details

+This repository contains two main dehazing architectures:

+- **UNet-DCP (vanilla):** A baseline U-Net model that uses the RGB input concatenated with a Dark Channel Prior (DCP) map to guide transmission estimation.

+- **UNet-DCP+SAR:** An extended multimodal variant that integrates a synthetic SAR reflectivity map alongside the RGB and DCP inputs, allowing the network to leverage both appearance-based and structure-aware priors for more robust dehazing, especially in challenging regions like sky or low-texture areas.

 Our dehazing network uses a UNet architecture to fuse multi-scale feature representations with haze-specific priors:

 - **Encoder:** Downsampling path extracts hierarchical features